-This chapter is most relevant to Section F6(v) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the physiological impact of increased dead space".
+This chapter is most relevant to the third and last part of Section F6(iv) from the 2023 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the physiological impact of increased dead space".
 This is a highly examinable topic which has come up twice in the past papers:

 This is a fairly narrow topic, and can be summarised easily:

 - The effect on gas exchange is the same as the effect of decreasing the tidal volume

 - Decreased oxygenation due to increased alveolar CO2

 - For any given minute volume, CO2 clearance will be decreased

 - Thus, there will be increased minute volume requirements